gallery/gallery3/README.md

  - Platform: Linux / Unix.
  - Web server: Apache 2.2 and newer.
- - PHP 5.2.3 and newer (PHP's safe_mode must be disabled and simplexml, filter, and json must be installed).
+ - PHP 5.6 and newer (PHP's safe_mode must be disabled and simplexml, filter, and json must be installed).
+ - short_open_tag must be enabled
  - Database: MySQL 5 and newer.

 For complete system requirements, please refer to: